-Car riders should exit the campus promptly after the dismissal bell.
+Car riders and walkers should exit the campus promptly after the dismissal bell.
 All students must be off campus or in designated locations (car line, bus zone, after-school activity) by 3:30 pm.
+They are not allowed to return or wait inside the building.